sttk/cliargs-rust/README.md

     - This library supports not `-ofoo` but `-o=foo` as an alternative to `-o foo` for short option.
 - Supports parsing with option configurations.
 - Supports parsing with option configurations made from struct fields and attributes, and setting the option values to them.
-- Is able to parse command line arguments including sub commands. *(To be added)*
+- Supports parsing command line arguments including sub commands.
 - Generates help text from option configurations.

 ## Install